JonJae/RegressionAnalysis_PricePrediction/README.md

 # House Price Prediction in King County, USA

-This is my first small project at the Data S>cience bootcampt [neuefische](neuefische.de), Fall 2020.
+This is a small project at the Data Science bootcampt [neuefische](neuefische.de), Fall 2020.
 The main focus of the project is a Exploratory Data Analysis including Data Cleaning and Data Exploration.
 Some Feature Engineering has been done, and a small scale Linear Regression Model is fit to a train data set and then later tested on a test data set.

 ![Open Street Map](./fig/map_OSM.png)